hashirpm/namaste-app/README.md

 .
 Allows users to schedule a pickup date
 .
 Manages different kinds of waste efficiently
 .
 Provides livelihood to various women and craftsmen communities

+Future steps include:

+.
+Ensuring better quality products by checking the batch of goods as a whole using machine learning .
+Integrating IBM databse and Watson translation, chatbot services to namaste app.
+.
+Utilising IBM visual recognition services to help identify the type of waste from an image captured by the user.
+.
+Enabling cryptomining in the background of our app to attract young people and this crypto rewards could be redeemed while purchasing from our app
+.
+Plotting areas with large waste dump/landfills on a ML based map which classifies the image inputs from user

+## Built with

+- Flutter
+- IBM Cloud Foundry

+## Authors

+- Rosemary benny
+- Aishwarya S Prabhu
+- Hashir P M
+- Navneeth Variar
+- Rishika Raveendran